Why Performance Neurology

 The Institute for Performance Neurology conducts consulting, research, and public education in Performance Neurology.
 The institute publishes across academic and popular platforms, translating the science of brain performance into forms that are both rigorous and accessible.
 It serves athletes, musicians, and anyone seeking to optimize their brain's performance, applying the framework of clinical neurology to the full spectrum of human capability.

-He created the Brainjo method, which applies principles of neuroplasticity to help adults acquire musical skills, and which has been used by thousands of people worldwide.
-That work led directly to broader questions about how neuroscience could be applied systematically to skill acquisition, learning, and performance across domains.
+He created the Brainjo method, which applies principles of neuroplasticity to musical skill acquisition and has been used by thousands of people worldwide.
+That work led directly to the broader questions that became Performance Neurology: how neuroscience could be applied systematically to learning, performance, and capability across domains.

-He is the author of Anyone Can Play Music and the forthcoming The Genius and the Impostor, and co-host, alongside Dr. Tommy Wood, of the Better Brain Fitness podcast, which brings the science of brain health and cognitive performance to a broad audience.
+He is the author of Anyone Can Play Music and the forthcoming The Genius and the Impostor, co-host of the Better Brain Fitness podcast, an award-winning musician, and a former college athlete whose firsthand experience with the demands of performance informs the Institute's particular depth in practice optimization, creative access, and performing under pressure.